Star Trek Parallel Opposites at LYRATEK.COM

 • Alternate Lives

-• TNG: "Yesterday's Enterprise" (with audio commentary)
+• TNG: "Yesterday's Enterprise" (with director's audio commentary)

 • TNG: "The Inner Light"